 Non-deliverable, time options & window contracts

-There are other types of forward contracts such as NDF’s (non-deliverable forwards), Time Options, and Window contracts, which are less common, but may be suitable for you.
+There are other types of FX forwards such as NDF’s (non-deliverable forwards), Time Options, and Window contracts, which are less common but may be suitable for you.
 Speak to NewbridgeFX for further information.

 A company buying goods from a supplier in 6 months time.